 In addition to her studio practice, Jacquelyn writes about contemporary art.
 She has been a regular contributor to Art21’s online magazine since 2011, and she has launched two new columns for the site, “Praxis Makes Perfect” and “New Kids on the Block.”
 Jacquelyn was the Guest Editor for the Sincerity Issue, Volume 11, July/August 2015.
 She has also contributed to Hyperallergic, the Art New England magazine, the Two Coats of Paint blog, among others.
 In October 2018, Jacquelyn launched Connecticut Art Review, a writing platform for the arts in and around the state.

 She currently teaches at the University of New Haven as a Practitioner in Residence.

-Since 2014, I have been developing a series of scrolls, usually thirty feet in length, based on patterns that mimic weavings and other forms of handiwork.
-The scrolls represent a harmony of opposites, a union of aesthetic traditions rooted in both craft and fine art contexts.
-Explicitly created on paper, a material structure that is accessible yet fragile, these scrolls are photographed in natural and constructed environments.
+In 2014, I began developing a series of scrolls, based on patterns that mimic weavings and other forms of handiwork.
+The scrolls represent a harmony of opposites—a union of aesthetic traditions rooted in both craft and fine art contexts with references to tropes in abstract painting, especially from the 1960s and 1970s.
+Explicitly created on paper—a material structure that is accessible yet fragile—these scrolls are photographed in natural and constructed environments.
 Inside a parking garage or on a bed of snow, the scrolls become interwoven in a community and a specific setting, presenting alternative narratives about how paintings exist in this world.